AuReMe/aucome/README.rst

 AuCoMe: Automatic Comparison of Metabolism
 ==========================================

-**WORk IN PROGRESS** Workflow to reconstruct multiple metabolic networks in order to compare them.
+**WORK IN PROGRESS** Workflow to reconstruct multiple metabolic networks in order to compare them.

 .. contents:: Table of contents
    :backlinks: top